ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/istio.md

 ![Architecture](../static/images/diagram_bluecompute_istio.png)

-You will notice that, compared to the original [architecture diagram](../static/images/app_architecture.png), the overall application remains the same, minus a few additions:
+You will notice that, compared to the original [architecture diagram](../static/images/app_architecture.png), the overall application remains the same with a few additions:

 * Instead of an Ingress Controller or NodePort, the application is now made publicly available via the Istio Ingress Gateway.
 * All service pods now have an [Envoy Proxy](https://istio.io/docs/concepts/what-is-istio/#envoy) sidecar container,